toji/gl-matrix/TESTING.md

 * Jasmine -- the underlying test suite which executes the test and reports feedback
 * node.js -- used for testing at the command line, via the `jasmine-node` package
 * selenium -- used for automated in-browser testing via Ruby
+* jscoverage -- used for code coverage report generation

 If Ruby is installed, you can set up with: